2010s in politics: Nagorno-Karabakh

+Ukraine

+In early 2014, the Euromaidan protests led to the Revolution of Dignity and the ousting of Ukraine's pro-Russian president Viktor Yanukovych.
+Shortly after, pro-Russian unrest erupted in eastern and southern Ukraine.
+Simultaneously, unmarked Russian troops moved into Ukraine's Crimea and took over government buildings, strategic sites and infrastructure.
+Russia soon annexed Crimea after a highly disputed referendum.
+In April 2014, armed pro-Russian separatists seized government buildings in Ukraine's eastern Donbas region and proclaimed the Donetsk People's Republic (DPR) and Luhansk People's Republic (LPR) as independent states, starting the Donbas war.
+The separatists received considerable but covert support from Russia, and Ukrainian attempts to fully retake separatist-held areas failed.
+Although Russia denied involvement, Russian troops took part in the fighting.
+In February 2015, Russia and Ukraine signed the Minsk II agreements to end the conflict, but the agreements were never fully implemented in the years that followed.
+The Donbas war settled into a violent but static conflict between Ukraine and the Russian and separatist forces, with many brief ceasefires but no lasting peace and few changes in territorial control.

 World banking

-Concerns increased about the European Debt Crisis as both Greece and Italy continued to have high levels of public debt.
+Concerns increased due to the euro area crisis as both Greece and Italy had high levels of public debt.
 This caused concerned about stability of the Euro.
 In December 2019, the EU announced that banking ministers from EU member nations had failed to reach agreement over proposed banking reforms and systemic change.
 The EU was concerned about high rates of debt in France, Italy and Spain.
 Italy objected to proposed new debt bailout rules that were proposed to be added to the European Stability Mechanism.

 In the first half of 2019, global debt levels reached a record high of $250 trillion, led by the US and China.
 The IMF warned about corporate debt.
 The European Central Bank raised concerns as well.

 World trade

 United States-China trade dispute

 A trade dispute between the US and China caused economic concerns worldwide.
 In December 2019, various US officials said a trade deal was likely before a proposed round of new tariffs took effect on December 15, 2019.
 US tariffs had a negative effect on China's economy, which slowed to growth of 6%.